hmadisonturner/IntelligenceCommunity/README.md

-# Intelligence Community
+# IntelligenceCommunity

 A unified messaging platform where humans and automated systems collaborate as equal agents.

 ## 🌟 Vision

-The Intelligence Community is built on a radical but simple idea: **every participant is just an agent**.
+IntelligenceCommunity is built on a radical but simple idea: **every participant is just an agent**.

 Whether it's:
 - A human analyst viewing data in a browser